andresreibel/srtGenerator/README.md

 ## Logging and Debugging

-The script creates detailed logs to help troubleshoot any issues:
+The script provides detailed console output to help troubleshoot any issues:

-- **Timestamp Fixes**: `output_srt_files/timestamp_fixes.log` - Records all adjustments made to fix overlapping subtitles
+- **Timestamp Fixes**: Displays all adjustments made to fix overlapping subtitles
+- **Subtitle Splitting**: Shows statistics on long subtitles that were split
 - **Console Output**: Provides real-time progress updates and statistics on overlaps fixed and [inaudible] markers removed

-These logs are particularly useful for identifying and resolving issues with subtitle timing and overlaps.
+These logs are particularly useful for identifying and resolving issues with subtitle timing, overlaps, and readability.

 ## License